Aiven-Open/klaw-docs/docs/docs/HowTo/schemas/index.md

 Aiven's Karapace and Confluent's Schema Registry are two highly popular products that enable the management of schemas outside of a Kafka cluster.
-For more infomation, see [Aiven Karapace](https://karapace.io) and [Confluent Schema registry](https://docs.confluent.io/platform/current/schema-registry/index.html).
+For more information, see [Aiven Karapace](https://karapace.io) and [Confluent Schema registry](https://docs.confluent.io/platform/current/schema-registry/index.html).